Do you want to become a MensWork group facilitator?

 Here's how to become a MensWork group facilitator, to begin your own chosen project and be mentored by one of our staff and deliver this powerful work into the community.

-The first ever part-time training in Therapeutic MensWork Group Facilitation begins in London on 23rd February 2019 over three non-residential weekends and one residential long weekend.
+The first ever part-time training in Therapeutic MensWork Group Facilitation ran in 2019 over three non-residential weekends and one residential long weekend.
+New training starts early 2021, comprising three non-residential weekends in London, end February, mid April, end September, and one residential long weekend in fantastic venue in the Ashdown Forest.

 You do not need to be a trained counsellor or therapist, but these skills will be useful.